African Photojournalism Database

 Alexia Webster is a South African freelance photographer and has traveled widely through the African continent as a documentary photographer.

-Her work has been published in numerous publications, including The New York Times, The Guardian, Wired Magazine, The Washington Post, The Financial Times Magazine, The Times, The Observer Magazine, Le Monde, the San Francisco Chronicle, CNN, the Sunday Telegraph, The Age Australia, the Sydney Morning Herald, Marie Claire and SonntagsZeitung Switzerland.
+Her work has been published in numerous publications, including The New York Times, The Guardian, Wired Magazine, The Washington Post, The Wall Street Journal, The Financial Times Magazine, The Times, The Observer Magazine, Le Monde, the San Francisco Chronicle, CNN, the Sunday Telegraph, The Age Australia, the Sydney Morning Herald, Marie Claire and SonntagsZeitung Switzerland.

 - Breaking news